• Skip to primary navigation

 Okay, now it's time to actually make the macarons.
 Whip the egg whites in the bowl of a stand mixer using the whisk attachment until soft peaks form.
 Once you see soft peaks, gradually add the sugar while the mixer is on until it's all incorporated into the eggs.
 Continue to beat the egg whites until stiff peaks form.
 If you're feeling brave, you can take the egg white test and flip the bowl over.
 If the egg whites don't fall out, they're ready.

 It's incredibly important that the egg whites are fully whipped to the right stage.
 It can't be under whipped or overwhipped or the cookies can turn out hollow.
 I know, I know.
-This is a tricky step, but watching Youtube videos of this step and practice always helps.
+This is a tricky step, but watching Youtube videos of this step and practicing always helps.

 When the egg whites are ready, it's time to fold in the dry ingredients.
 I transferred the egg whites to a wider bowl because I found it easier to fold in the ingredients compared to the narrow stand mixing bowl.